Go through this checklist to find out if pixie cut is for you!

 1. Your face shape

 Your face shape is the first thing you should always consider when you’re going after a new haircut because while there are styles that are universally flattering, there are some that are harder to pull off if you don’t have the right angles on your face.
-So if you’re trying a pixie cut for the first time, your first order of business should be identifying your face shape.
+So if you’re trying to get a pixie cut for the first time, your first order of business should be identifying your face shape.
 If you have oval, square, or a heart face shape, you most likely won’t have a hard time making a pixie work for you.
 If your face is round or long, however, you must proceed with caution.
 There are a lot of ways you can wear a pixie, and the key is to find a style that works for you and tailor the haircut to your face shape.

 2. Your hair type and texture